-Plaque is the thin biofilm that is deposited on the surface of teeth when they are left uncleaned for a period of time.
+Plaque is the thin biofilm that is deposited on the surface of the teeth when they are left uncleaned for a period of time.

-to explore the best way to clean plaque off teeth.
+So naturally, we would want to explore the best way to clean plaque off teeth.

 Plaque is usually formed at the line between the teeth and the gums.
-It is also found in the shielded, difficult to clean areas between the teeth, and that is natural, unrestored teeth.
-If you have heavy restorations, such as a crown and bridge on your teeth, and even worse if you have braces attached to your teeth, you would expect that plaque accumulation in these areas is extremely elevated.
+It is also found in the shielded, difficult to clean areas between the teeth.
+If you have heavy restorations, such as a crown and bridge on your teeth or you have braces, you would expect that plaque accumulation in these areas is extremely elevated.

 So what is the best way to clean plaque off teeth?